January 11, 2006

 Copper water supply pipe, which has been trusted for plumbing systems in the USA for more than 70 years, is ideal for fire protection systems as well.
 It is not only nonflammable, "it will not emit toxic fumes as plastic tubing can do when exposed to fire," says Kireta.

 "Copper is flexible and lightweight, so it's easy to work with," he adds.
 "And when fires do happen, copper systems deliver clean water, even if the system has never been flushed - unlike steel systems where corrosion can cause the water to turn rusty or black."

 Copper fire sprinklers already have a record of reliability in commercial fire safety.
 In fact, the CDA helped develop the first clife-oriented" automatic fire sprinkler systems in the 1970s.
 Before that, sprinklers were only used in industrial settings and were designed to protect commercial property, not life.

 Fast-acting copper sprinklers, developed for high-rise hotels and residences, required less water than the conventional steel sprinklers used at the time, and were also lighter in weight and easier to install.
 In 1971, after a devastating fire killed 28 of its guests, the Pioneer International Hotel in Tucson, Arizona, installed the first of these all-copper fire sprinkler systems.

 One thing hasn't changed over the years, says Kireta - engineers and contractors still rely on copper sprinkler systems.
-He adds that residential copper tubing used in fire sprinkler systems is backed by the same 50-year manufacturer's warranty offered on water distribution piping.

 For more information on copper tubing for residential fire sprinkler applications, visit the Plumbing section on the CDA website, www.copper.org.